MicrosoftDocs/sql-docs/docs/dma/dma-powerbiassesreport.md

 ![Upgrade success factor for AdventureWorks database](../dma/media/UpgradeSuccessFactor.png)

-### On-premises feature parity report -- details
+### On-premises feature parity report details

 ![On-premises feature parity report](../dma/media/OnPremisesFeatureParityReport.png)

-Use this report to highlight what new features can be used for the database in the target SQL Server version.
+Use this report to highlight new features that can be used for the database in the target SQL Server version.

 When you select a feature in the funnel chart, the data at the bottom highlights which objects are affected by the feature.
 In the following example, the **Stretch database for storage savings** feature is selected, and a table is listed that could benefit from this feature.

 ![Feature recommendation for Stretch Database](../dma/media/FeatureRecommend_StretchDatabase.png)

-### Azure SQL DB upgrade readiness report -- details
+### Azure SQL DB upgrade readiness report details

 ![Azure SQL DB upgrade readiness report](../dma/media/AzureSQLDBUpgradeReadinessReport.png)

 This report shows the database readiness to migrate to Azure SQL Database V12.
 The data from this report comes from the dbo.UpgradeSuccessRanking view in the DMAReporting database.

-### Azure features parity report -- details
+### Azure features parity report details

 ![Azure features parity report](../dma/media/AzureFeaturesParityReport.png)

 Use this report to highlight the *instance level features* that are not supported by Azure SQL Database V12.

-When you select a feature in the funnel chart, the data at the bottom lists the instance(s) and database features that are not supported.
+When you select a feature in the funnel chart, the data at the bottom lists the instances and database features that are not supported.
 In the following example, this feature is selected: **Always on Availability group configuration is not supported in Azure SQL Database**.

 ![Always on Availability Group feature](../dma/media/Feature_AlwaysOnAvailability.png)

-### Azure SQL DB unsupported features report -- details
+### Azure SQL DB unsupported features report details

 ![Azure SQL DB unsupported features report](../dma/media/AzureSQLDBUnsupportedFeaturesReport.png)